 Hi!I’m Martin.
 I’ve had a presence on the web in one form or another since 1996, when I was 13 years old.
 Someday I’ll get to tell my kids, “I was on the Internet before Facebook was invented!” and they will think I am old.

 When I was 12, I discovered ragtime.
 It has made my life a lot more fun.

 In addition to playing the piano, I love to compose new music.
 I also love writing, and keep a journal of my ragtime misadventures on my blog.
-I’m even an on-again, off-again independent filmmaker, though I haven’t made a film in a while.
+I’m even an independent filmmaker, and I just completed my first full-length movie.

 If you want to get in touch with me for any reason, contact me.
 I’d love to hear from you.